adamfredie/adamfredie.github.io/about.md

 I write most of my front-end code using new and trusted web standards.
-I have comdemned bootstrap and instead use other and more flexible frameworks like [Jeet]/Singularity to make mobile-first and responsive websites.
+I prefer using more flexible frameworks like [Jeet]/Singularity to make mobile-first and responsive websites instead of Bootstrap.

 <br />